bbanc/Improved-Mask-R-CNN-for-nuclei-segmentation/README.md

 - `./tissue_images/`: RGB-images in .tif format

 Trained models get saved automatically into a `./logs` folder.
+The COCO pretrained weights used in our experiments can be found in the original repository under [the v2.0 release](https://github.com/matterport/Mask_RCNN/releases/tag/v2.0).

 !!!
 NOTE: I have uploaded a model [HERE](https://drive.google.com/file/d/1YkDKZVB4t08qNL4ioAb_vncfljHcITTP/view?usp=sharing) if you want to try running the code without having to train a model from sratch - we could provide the Pannuke pretrained one. !!!

 # Running the code